rki-daki-fws/forecast-competition/submissions/README.md

     YYYY-MM-DD

-This date corresponds to the forecasting date.
-For example, if the `model_date` given in the file name is `2021-04-01` and the date in `target` is `2021-04-02` then `value` will hold the 1-day-ahead forecast.
+This date corresponds the data snapshot date, which the forecast is based on and also represents the first day of the 28 day forecasting period.
+For example, if the `model_date` given in the file name is `2021-04-18`, then the value of `target` should be in the interval *[2021-04-18, 2021-05-15]*.
+The `value` column will hold the forecast value for that day.

 ### `location`